 Nectarines are a shortcut in themselves since you don't have to peel them to cook with them.
-It's so quick and easy to make Nectarine Cinnamon-Sugar Cobbler.
+It's so quick and easy to make Nectarine Cinnamon-Sugar Cobbler for a summer bbq or cookout.
 Just slice them and pour the batter over the nectarines without stirring and bake!

 Why should peaches get all the attention this summer?
 In the South, we love our peaches, don't get me wrong, but I love that I can just bite right into a nectarine without the peach fuzz.